matm/jQuery-File-Upload-Wiki/Google-App-Engine.md

             # The filename can include the full path on windows uploads, which can lead the Browser to put the full path into the Save Dialogue box
             self.send_blob(myblob, save_as=myblob.filename.split("\\")[-1])
 ```

-Documentation on how to create your own widget class based on the File Upload plugin can be found at the [[Plugin extensions]] page.